Personal Affair

-Plot summary
+Plot

 Teenager Barbara Vining has an unrequited crush on her Latin-language teacher, Stephen Barlow and goes to his house for private tutoring.
 Barlow's wife Kay notices Barbara's infatuation and cruelly confronts her.
 Barbara, who is humiliated, runs out of their house.
 Stephen phones Barbara at her home and asks her to meet him at the village weir, late at night, which she does.

 Barbara does not return home to her parents Henry and Vi.
 By the next day Vi becomes distraught and is heavily sedated, while Henry angrily confronts Stephen.
 The police are brought in and Stephen lies to them about meeting Barbara at the weir.
 By the second day, Stephen is accused by the community, without any evidence, of having had an affair with Barbara or even of causing her death by murder or suicide.

 Barbara's gossipy spinster Aunt Evelyn, who lives with the family, makes the situation considerably worse with her innuendo, by projecting her own, much earlier unrequited love experience onto her niece.
 As the police drag the river to find Barbara's body, an irate group of concerned mothers meet with the school's headmaster, causing Stephen to lose his job.
 He confesses his original lie to Kay, but Aunt Evelyn tells Kay that Stephen was having an affair with Barbara.
 Kay flees her home, much as she had earlier caused Barbara to do.
 After three days, Barbara returns, alive, but questions remain.